The Wildwoods

 While the communities have no shared governance (other than Cape May County), with each community reporting to a different local government, the term is often used to refer collectively to the area.
+There is a Wildwoods Tourism Improvement District.
+The Greater Wildwood Chamber of Commerce was founded in 1938 and promotes business and tourism in the Wildwoods.

-All of the communities are part of the greater Delaware Valley or Philadelphia metropolitan area.
+All of the communities are part of the greater Philadelphia metropolitan area.

 From north to south, the five communities are: